-Evaluating the efficiency of gradient and Hessian computation~\cite{nocedal2006numerical} is essential for advancing variational quantum algorithms (VQAs), including VQE and QAOA~\cite{cerezo2021variational}.
-Fig.~\ref{fig:benchmark_grad_hess}(a) presents the benchmark outcomes for gradient computation across different platforms: DeepQuantum, MindQuantum, PennyLane, and PyQPanda3.
-The benchmarks are performed with varying qubit counts and numbers of layers.
+Efficient gradient and Hessian computations are pivotal for advancing variational quantum algorithms (VQAs), such as VQE and QAOA~\cite{cerezo2021variational}.
+Fig.~\ref{fig:benchmark_grad_hess}(a) illustrates the benchmark results for gradient computation across DeepQuantum, MindQuantum, PennyLane, and PyQPanda3, with varying qubit counts and numbers of layers.

-At large scales, DeepQuantum is an order of magnitude more efficient than PennyLane and PyQPanda3.
-At 18 qubits, DeepQuantum outperforms MindQuantum.
-Regarding GPU acceleration, starting from 14 qubits, the computational efficiency of DeepQuantum (GPU) surpasses that of CPU-based implementations, ultimately achieving a speedup of more than one order of magnitude.
-Beyond 18 qubits, DeepQuantum (GPU) emerges as the fastest among all tested platforms.
+At larger scales, DeepQuantum demonstrates an order-of-magnitude improvement in efficiency over PennyLane and PyQPanda3.
+DeepQuantum also outperforms MindQuantum when scaling to 18 qubits.
+Regarding GPU acceleration, DeepQuantum (GPU) consistently surpasses CPU-based implementations starting from 14 qubits, ultimately achieving a speedup exceeding one order of magnitude.
+Beyond 18 qubits, DeepQuantum (GPU) emerges as the fastest among all tested frameworks.

-Fig.~\ref{fig:benchmark_grad_hess}(b) shows the benchmark results of Hessian computation between DeepQuantum and PennyLane.
-Benchmark tests are conducted in the same circuit in the gradient benchmark.
-Benchmark result reveals that DeepQuantum achieves a significantly higher computational speeds.
+Fig.~\ref{fig:benchmark_grad_hess}(b) compares the Hessian computation performance between DeepQuantum and PennyLane under identical circuit configurations.
+The results indicate that DeepQuantum achieves significantly higher computational speeds.
 This performance gap widens at larger scales, with the GPU-accelerated version yielding an approximately 100-fold speedup compared to PennyLane for the 22-qubit configurations.

-\subsection{Hafnian, Torontonian and permanent}
+\subsection{Hafnian, Torontonian and Permanent}

-The evaluation of matrix functions such as the Hafnian~\cite{dirac1928quantum}, Torontonian~\cite{quesada2018gaussian}, and permanent~\cite{valiant1979complexity} plays a fundamental role in photonic quantum simulation.
-These functions determine the output probability distributions in GBS (Gaussian backend) and DV (Fock backend) models.
-Although these computations are generally \#P-hard and classically intractable for large-scale problems, their efficient evaluation remains essential for benchmarking, verification, and small-to-medium-scale simulations in hybrid quantum-classical workflows.
+The evaluation of matrix functions, such as the Hafnian~\cite{barvinok2016combinatorics}, Torontonian~\cite{quesada2018gaussian}, and permanent~\cite{valiant1979complexity}, is fundamental to photonic quantum simulation, as these functions determine output probability distributions in GBS (Gaussian backend) or DV linear-optical (Fock backend) models.
+While these computations are generally \#P-hard and classically intractable for large-scale problems, efficient evaluation remains essential for verification and small-to-medium-scale simulations in hybrid quantum-classical workflows.